 About Ferreira Gullar – One of the most influential Brazilians of the 20th century

-Found this article relevant?Writing Non Stop , Marc McEntegart, Barry Michaels and one other person found this witty
+Found this article relevant?Writing Non Stop , Marc McEntegart, Matt Berry and one other person found this witty

 December 4th 2016 was a sad day in Brazil.
 The country lost one of its most important writers.
 Ferreira Gullar, pen name of José Ribamar Ferreira, died of pneumonia in Rio at the age of 86 after a lifetime of seminal contributions to the Brazilian culture.